mahmedk91/bugzilla-crawler/README.md

 # bugzilla-crawler
-A Java based Bugzilla crawler that can download all bugs and their respective patches of a software.
+A Java based Bugzilla crawler that can download all bugs and respective patches of a software.